-The AFES/SNRAS Information Services Office provides the editing, publishing, and distribution activities to support the dissemination of faculty and student research.
+The AFES/SNRE Information Services Office provides the editing, publishing, and distribution activities to support the dissemination of faculty and student research.
 Publications are written for a general or scientific audience, ranging from the research magazine, Agroborealis; to annual variety trial circulars detailing the results of tests on herbs, vegetables, and flowers at the Fairbanks Experiment Farm; to the Senior Thesis Series, highlighting the research of undergraduate students.

 AGROBOREALIS vol. 43 no. 1

 Global climate change, food security, wildlife management and tourism, water resources and knowledge generation, and the potential for Alaskans in the peony market.

 On the cover: Professor of Horticulture Meriam Karlsson in the controlled environment facility with “Sunny Smile” dwarf sunflowers, grown as part of a series of experiments to test crop response to light emitting diodes, or LEDs.
 Other crops tested with LEDs in 2012 included petunias and strawberries.
 AFES photo by Nancy Tarnai.

 The 2012 annual report highlights research by AFES and SNRAS scientists, including research into biomass production potential of poplar as a short-rotation bio-energy crop, timber evaluation for birch, aspen, and white spruce, environmental controls over peat accumulation, biochar application in subarctic soils, gray molds on peonies, sustainable livestock production, estimating visits to Denali National Park, and wildlife genetics.